nielskee/draft-articles/TechnicalHiringPart2.md

   the next post on that.

 - Don't sleepwalk into outsourcing your technical interview to an online platform.
-Some aspects of hiring are just _hard_, and you need to be prepared to put in the personal effort with candidates for the more challenging parts of your tech selection.
+Some aspects of hiring are _just hard work_, and you need to be prepared to put in the personal effort with candidates for the more challenging parts of your tech selection.

 ## Coding Assignments